Celesteh44/JessicaAnderson/README.md

 status:
   icon: 🧑‍💻️

-# Is this the primary user of the site?
-superuser:
-  true
-  description: Site administrator, providing tech support and maintaining content updates for the portfolio.

 # Role/position/tagline
 role: Information Tech & Networking - Cybersecurity Student | Tech-Savvy Problem Solver with API IT Support Experience.